Techcps/GSP-Short-Trick/Weather Data in BigQuery/techcpsgsp009.md

 # NOTE: In the query EDITOR section, click More > Query settings.

--- Dataset: Type demos and select your dataset.
+> Dataset: Type demos and select your dataset.

--- Table Id: Type nyc_weather
+> Table Id: Type nyc_weather

-Results size: check Allow large results (no size limit)
+> Results size: check Allow large results (no size limit)

-Click SAVE
+> Click SAVE and RUN the query

-Click RUN.
+## Congratulations, you're all done with the lab 😄

+# Thanks for watching :)